All Episodes

 And just shameless plug, sir, to start this podcast.

-And I there's still some availability.
+And there's still some availability.

-Well, it's it's like a uh fire.
+Well, it's like a fire.

 You know, you take one coal out of the fire with the tongs and set it to one side and the coal dies.

-To make a fire, you need to have other coals, and uh you draw inspiration and you network and you uh your spirits are revived.
+And you draw inspiration and you network and your spirits are revived.

-One one's psychology is very, very important.
+One psychology is very, very important.

-I think we often uh we people like on our side often uh don't give proper value uh to things that people the new age movement does give value to, you know, personal esteem, how you how you regard yourself, and uh, you know, we like to think we're so tough that we don't need encouragement, but we do need encouragement.
+I think we often, people on our side often don't give proper value to things that people, the new age movement does give value to, you know, personal esteem, how you regard yourself.

 We're putting people in touch with their feelings.

-And um, so I think it's very important to come and that we have these meetings and that they be well attended.
+And so I think it's very important to come and that we have these meetings and that they be well attended.

 And I think people will enjoy it and they will get a lot out of it.

-Uh so listeners, if you have any questions about how to sign up, go ahead and shoot it over to me.
+So listeners, if you have any questions about how to sign up, go ahead and shoot it over to me because we live here at protonmail.com.

-Once again, that email address is because we live here at ProtonMail.com.
+Once again, that email address is because we live here at protonmail.com.

 Now, Sam, there's a lot going on across the country.

-But one of the things that I believe is so important is walking back slowly a lot of the insanity that started about five years ago with the uh fentanyl death overdose of George Floyd.
+But one of the things that I believe is so important is walking back slowly a lot of the insanity that started about five years ago with the fentanyl death overdose of George Floyd.

-And something happened this week that I think uh you thought was very much worth talking about, and that's that the FBI agents have been fired after kneeling at the George Floyd protests in 2020.
+And that's that the FBI agents have been fired after kneeling at the George Floyd protest in 2020.

-The FBI Agents Association, Sam has called dismissals unlawful and urged Congress to investigate FBI director Cash Patel.
+The FBI Agents Association, Sam, has called dismissals unlawful and urged Congress to investigate FBI Director Cash Patel.

-Oh, yes, it was it was given a lot of approving attention by the media.
+It was given a lot of approving attention by the media.

-They they are they are stony silent.
+They are stony silent.

-Uh when they they came to a meeting of the British National Party that I spoke to, and we had to be hurried out of the uh the meeting venue because the the their equivalent of Antifa uh had found out where we were eating, and they were there were several thousand of them and the violent ones, and so the police came in and said we'll help you get out of here, but you have to cooperate with us.
+I remember they came to a meeting of the British National Party that I spoke to, and we had to be hurried out of the meeting venue because their equivalent of Antifa had found out where we were meeting, and there were several thousand of them and the violent ones.

-But anyway, I I thought I'd be polite.
+But anyway, I thought I'd be polite.

 They made absolutely no response.

-Uh, but they absolutely would not say one word.
+But they absolutely would not say one word.

 And that's how it really should be.